What is Industrial Alcohol Market Size?

 Market Highlights

-- By application, transportation fuels & fuel additives segment has contributed market share of over 43% in 2024.
+- By application, the transportation fuel & fuel additives segment led the global market in 2025.

 What is Industrial Alcohol?